 In summary, we report coverage-dependent STM studies on AQ on Au(111) aimed at clarifying the diversity of surface structures in a system where numerous relatively weak intermolecular and molecule-substrate interactions can operate.
 We observed a new ordered structure of AQ on Au(111) that is different from those previously reported.
 In addition, at very low coverages, we observed unexpected stable hexamers that form chiral rings on the surface, seeded by the underlying chirality of weak-hydrogen-bonded dimers.
 Finally, we quantified the statistical properties of a disordered pore network of AQ on Au(111) that is very different from the highly ordered pore network seen for the same molecule on Cu(111).
-The microscopic origin of this difference is ascribed to the different surface state electronic structure on Au(111) compared to Cu(111).
-In the disordered network, the pore sizes can be described by a log-normal statistical distribution.
-This particular form leads us to suggest a quantitative phenomenological model in which a product of random vacancy attachment rates determines pore size according to a first order kinetic model.
+The microscopic origin of this difference is ascribed to the different surface state electronic structure on Au(111) compared to Cu(111) that does not allow the delicate "closed shell" electronic stabilization operative for AQ/Cu(111).
+In the disordered network, the pore sizes can be described by a lognormal statistical distribution.
+This particular form leads us to suggest a quantitative phenomenological model in which a product of random vacancy attachment rates determines the pore size according to a first order kinetic model.
 We expect that this model is generic enough to apply with small modification to other related networks and may also provide guidance in explaining underlying mechanisms in other physical systems involving log-normal distributions.
 Given the increasing prevalence of disorder at molecular interfaces, it is important to strengthen our quantitative statistical understanding of complex structures such as we describe here.